slatedocs/slate/source/index.html.md

 Parameter | Description
 --------- | ------- | -----------
-LinuxUserId | A UID (user identifier) is a number assigned by Linux to each user on the system.
+linuxUserId | A UID (user identifier) is a number assigned by Linux to each user on the system.
 This number is used to identify the user to the system and to determine which system resources the user can access.

 ### HTTP response

-`successfully Deleted`
+`Linux User successfully deleted.`

 <aside class="success">
-Remember — This is for Add in LUMs!
+Linux User deleted.
 </aside>